Co-Director, Lead Deviser, Creative Content Development Lead

 We introduced ‘Sheet Work’ , a technique that originated from Brittney's research with personal narratives and objects that utilizes a simple white sheet.
 Sheet work is a transformation tool to support creative expression through the use of props, fluid motion, and endowment.
 Prior to our exploration with this tool, we invited the student

 We introduced ‘Sheet Work’ , a technique that originated from Brittney's research with personal narratives and objects that utilizes a simple white sheet.
 Sheet work is a transformation tool to support creative expression through the use of props, fluid motion, and endowment.
-Prior to our exploration with this tool, we invited the students to reflect on what they hold close to them; an item, a memory, a story, etc. One by one, each took to the center of the space to explore using the sheet as a guide to “flow” and express their recollection with words, movements, and imagination.
+Prior to our exploration with this tool, we invited the students to reflect on what they hold close to them: an item, a memory, a story, etc. One by one, each took to the center of the space to explore using the sheet as a guide to “flow” and express their recollection with words, movements, and imagination.

 The individual images they created with the sheet, coupled with the 'group tableaux' they created to convey UNITY, SUPPORT, and ROLE MODEL, absolutely blew us away.
 We spent the rest of the week implementing that tool, and beginning to divide them into the groups they will be a part of for our final sharing.
 We utilized a “graffiti wall,”